carvel-dev/kapp/docs/apply.md

 	Possible values: `` (default), `orphan`.
 By default resource is deleted, however; choosing `orphan` value will make kapp forget about this resource.
 Note that if this resource is owned by a different resource that's being deleted, it might still get deleted.
 Orphaned resources are annotated with `kapp.k14s.io/orphaned` annotation.

+- `kapp.k14s.io/owned-for-deletion` annotation controls resource deletion during `kapp delete` command

+  Possible values: ``.
+By default non-kapp owned resources are not explicitly deleted by kapp, but expected to be deleted by the cluster (for example Endpoints resource for each Service).
+In some cases it's desired to annotate non-kapp owned resource so that it does get explicitly deleted, possibly because cluster does not plan to delete it (e.g. PVCs created by StatefulSet are not deleted by StatefulSet controller; [https://github.com/k14s/kapp/issues/36](https://github.com/k14s/kapp/issues/36)).

 - `kapp.k14s.io/nonce` annotation allows to inject unique ID

     Possible values: `` (default).
 Annotation value will be replaced with a unique ID on each deploy.
 This allows to force resource update as value changes every time.